Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 - Auto Assign Conversations to a Busy Agent is deactivated.
 - Agent 3 has changed the status to `Offline`, `Away`, or `Busy`.

-Result: The first two conversations will be assigned to Agent 1, the third to Agent 1, the forth to Agent 4.

-**Example 3**

-Additional conditions:

-- 4 new incoming conversations.
-- Auto Assign Conversations to a Busy Agent is deactivated.
-- Agent 3 has changed the status to `Busy`.

-Result: The first two incoming conversations will be assigned to Agent 3, the third to Agent 1, the third to Agent 2.
+Result: The first conversation will be assigned to Agent 1.
+The second conversation will be assigned to either Agent 1 or Agent 2 .
+The third conversation will be assigned to the Agent who is left with three conversations.
+The fourth conversation will be randomly assigned to one of 3 agents.

 ### Scenario 6